 • Building a Home Kiln

-Constructing a homemade kiln involves creating an insulated kiln box with a clear plastic roof, a dehumidifier, and a small fan for artificial airflow.
+Constructing a homemade kiln involves creating an insulated box with a transparent plastic roof, a dehumidifier, and a small fan for artificial airflow.
 It’s a straightforward project that requires just a few materials and tools.

 The United States Department of Agriculture provides a detailed guide on how to construct a solar kiln at home that could be helpful.